-The CITB Research Investment Fund was set up as a pilot to help the construction industry develop new research and gather evidence where it doesn’t exist or is limited.
-Applications were invited from construction industry Federations and a number of proposals were received by the deadline on 15 August 2016.
+The research investment fund was set up as a pilot to help the construction industry develop new research and gather evidence where it doesn’t exist or is limited.
+Applications were invited from federations, with three successful bids.

 - The Civil Engineering Contractors Association (CECA) – addressing questions about the role of the Ecological Clerk of Works in the Construction Industry